A Genetic Algorithm for Generating Extreme Examples in Arithmetic Dynamics: The Algorithm

 \subsection{Discussion}

 This section contains a few observations about the performance of the algorithm.
 The computations were done on the Saint Louis University High Performance Cluster.
 Two types of jobs were run.
 Either several independent jobs with a population of 500 with 500 generations or a single jobs with a population of 2000 with 2000 generations.
-They were both sucessful at finding extreme examples.
+They were both successful at finding extreme examples with the larger populations requiring significantly more resources in terms of RAM and execution time.
 We had some preference for the small populations with fewer generations as convergence to an example was typically fast and it helped to conserve compute resources in the higher degrees.
 We summarize our main experience in the following points. \begin{itemize} \item A given population seemed to converge fairly quickly to a local best element.
 So it was helpful to periodically reset the population by keeping only the top few performers and randomly regenerating the rest of the population. \item Except for the Uniform Boundedness Problem, the algorithm appears to be finding the optimal or near optimal values based on comparison to the best currently known. \item The best known in the Uniform Boundedness problem appear to be maps with fairly dense preperiodic graphs.
 The algorithm mainly found either long orbits with few preimages, or long tails with few preimages.
 These do not appear to lead to optimal Uniform Boundedness values. \item When the number of parameters in the space reached around 12 (degree 11 polynomials or degree 5 rational functions) or higher, the algorithm had difficulty converging to an optimal value and mainly ended up getting stuck in local minimums. \end{itemize}

 As a comparison, we include the following two graphs which show a score comparison between the genetic algorithm and generating the same number of random maps.
 These were taken for degree 7 polynomials for the long periodic cycle problem and the small height ratio problem.
 In both cases, the genetic algorithm is significantly outperforming random sampling.
 Both of these graphs are typical of the comparisons we ran.
 This typicalness includes the very quick convergence of the periodic problem.